Francisco J. Varela Research Awards for Contemplative Science

 Mind and Life wishes to express our deep thanks to the John Templeton Foundation and the Hershey Family Foundation for supporting this important grant program.

-To be eligible for a Varela Award, the applicant and any co-investigators must have attended the Mind and Life Summer Research Institute as a Research Fellow within the last two years.
+To be eligible for a Varela Award, the applicant must have attended the Mind and Life Summer Research Institute as a Research Fellow within the last five years (i.e., for 2013 applications, one must have attended a Summer Research Institute in 2009 or later).
+Applicants must currently be graduate students, post-docs, or junior faculty up to their third year of appointment.

 Request for Proposals